themmyloluwaa/100DaysOfGrowth/readme.md

 - I learnt about hashmap data structure and the underlying data structure.
 How the hash can be calculated and how to resolve collision.
 I would be revising this tomorrow.
 - Today in my #kubernetes study, I learnt about ReplicaController, ReplicaSet and Deployment and how they are different and which to use when to use them.
 I also learnt about scaling and practiced horizontal scaling and vertical scaling.
 The next step would be to learn how to automate this.
 I also learnt about the record feature of each deployment in #kubernetes.
 - Finally, I set up the web app project with cypress.io for testing.
 I love writing tests just as much as I love building.

+### Day 40

+- I read up on the knapsack problem and finally understood the dynamic programming approach to solving it.
+I revised the check if a number is a palindrome without converting it to strings.
+- I started chapter 8 of automate the boring stuff book and learnt how to read and write files using the open python method.
+I also gained some knowledge working with the os and path modules.
+- I learnt about kubernetes networking, kubernetes network plugins, the k8s networking model.
+- I started writing test for the landing page, signin, register and forgot password page.